TyphooN-/MQL5-NNFX-Risk_Management_System/XJFD.md

 **The golden sample doesn't need seven post-mortems.
 It just needs to be opened once, correctly.**

 **Three DARWINs.
 One man.
 One thesis.
-The Severe Drawdown Gang rides.**
+Severe Drawdown Gang + VaR Cult.
+The Gang carries the story.
+VaR Cult carries the score.**

 *Soon(TM).*